How is the real estate market doing in North Barrington, IL?

 Is it a Buyers' Market or a Sellers' Market in North Barrington, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in North Barrington, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On December 01, 2022 there were 24 current listings on the market in North Barrington.
-There were 0 homes sold in North Barrington during November 2022.
-That means as of December 01, 2022 there is an inventory of 24 months.
-That indicates that it is currently a Buyers' Market.
+On September 01, 2023 there were 21 current listings on the market in North Barrington.
+There were 7 homes sold in North Barrington during August 2023.
+That means as of September 01, 2023 there is an inventory of 3 months.
+That indicates that it is currently a Sellers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.